splunk/public-o11y-docs/gdi/monitors/cgroups.md

     ... # Additional config
 ```

-To complete the integration, include the receiver with this monitor type in a `metrics` pipeline.
-To do this, add the receiver to the `service > pipelines > metrics > receivers` section of your configuration file.
+Next, add the monitor to the `service/pipelines/metrics/receivers` section of your configuration file.
+For example:

 ```
 service: